vivek12345/web-engineer-exercise/README.md

 - Make sure all functionality is covered by an E2E test and those tests pass
 - Make the app more performant
 - Convert the components into re-usable components
-- Implement coding standards e.g. Eslint, Prettier
+- Implement coding standards e.g. ESLint, Prettier
 - Add type safety to the application e.g. Flow / Typescript
-- A11Y best practices
+- Web accessibility best practices
-- Update any out of date packages
+- Update any out-of-date packages
-- Appropriate meta data for each route e.g. page title, page meta data
+- Appropriate metadata for each route e.g. page title, page metadata

 ## Minimum requirements:
 - The user can log into the portal using email and password